MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Submit-MgBetaEducationClassAssignmentSubmission.md

 During the submit process, all the resources are copied to the submittedResources bucket.
 The teacher will be looking at the submitted resources list for grading.
 A teacher can also submit a student's assignment on their behalf.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Submit-MgEducationClassAssignmentSubmission](/powershell/module/Microsoft.Graph.Education/Submit-MgEducationClassAssignmentSubmission?view=graph-powershell-1.0)

 ## SYNTAX